esaude/esaude-emr-poc/test/e2eTests/README.md

   // ...
 });
 ```
-Defines a new scenario with a description and a delegate containing the scenario's logic. `I`, `LoginPage` and `Data` are special variables that, when defines, are automatically imported into the delegate function.
+Defines a new scenario with a description and a delegate containing the scenario's logic. `I`, `LoginPage` and `Data` are special variables that are automatically imported into the delegate function.

 <br />